cristal-smac/mas4data/README.md

 of an heterogeneous cluster environment can lead to a workload unevenly distributed between the reducers.

-These skews have been studied and corrected:
+These skews have been studied and corrected with:

-1. either with a pre-processing of the data which raises the problem of building a representative sample;
+1. a pre-processing of the data which raises the problem of building a representative sample;

-2. either with a history of the information on the previous runs which is not adapted with a variation of the data and treatments over time;
+2. a history of the information on the previous runs which is not adapted with a variation of the data and treatments over time;

-3. either with a system requiring an expertise on the data (a priori knowledge) in order to set up the tools.
+3. a system requiring an expertise on the data (a priori knowledge) in order to set up the tools.

 ## Multiagent systems